This guide on the cost of living in Athens Greece will help you get an idea of estimated monthly costs. Updated for 2022-2023.

 Other means of transport in the city include the suburban railway, which is connected to the metro system, buses, trolleys and the tram.

 A monthly pass for all public transport in Athens only costs 27 euro.
-In order to issue this, you will need to have an AMKA Social Security number.
 A single ticket for any means of transport costs 1.20 euro and is valid for 90 minutes.

 5. Athens cost for entertainment